 Our Bladesmithing Program

-Safety is of great importance, a full leather shoe or boot is mandatory as well as full length pants.
+Safety is of great importance, a full leather shoe or boot is not mandatory but preferred, however full length pants are mandatory.
 NESM will provide any necessary PPE needed including safety glasses, gloves, ear plugs, dust masks and face shields.

 Skill Level Guide: PLEASE READ !